jjmoreland/VBA-Challenge/README.md

 # VBA-Challenge
 VBA Script for stock data

 My VBA code was modeled after lessons learned in the ASU Bootcamp, June 25, 2023.
-Specifically, the lesson activity "Credit Card" provided the code to compare "stock" tickers and return the next ticker if the previous ticker was not equal.
+Specifically, the lesson activity "Credit Card" provided the code so that "stock" tickers could be compared and return the next ticker if the previous ticker was not equal.

     If ws.Cells(i, 1).Value <> ws.Cells(i + 1, 1).Value Then